 Everyone loves to save a little money.

-If they know they stand to lose out on a deal, then they are more likely to get a copy now.
+If they know they stand to lose out on a deal as indicated by the timer, then they are more likely to get a copy now.

 If you create enough buzz before the book’s release, then you should have substantial sales.

 During the presale period, the actual sales do not appear in your sales dashboard.